fostroll/mordl/README.md

 ## Usage

 Our taggers use separate models, so they can be used independently.
-But to achieve best results FEATS tagger use UPOS tags during training.
+But to achieve best results FEATS tagger uses UPOS tags during training.
 And LEMMA and NER taggers use both UPOS and FEATS tags.
-Thus, for fully untagged corpus, the tagging pipeline is serial applying the taggers, like this (assuming that our goal is NER and we already have trained taggers of all types):
+Thus, for a fully untagged corpus, the tagging pipeline is serially applying the taggers, like shown below (assuming that our goal is NER and we already have trained taggers of all types):

 ```python
 from mordl import UposTagger, FeatsTagger, NeTagger